contact Attorney John Kevin Griffin for a free personal injury consulation 772-242-3388

 If the personal injury case settles before a written answer by the defendant to the complaint the attorney fee is limited to 1/3 or (33 1/3%) of the recovery amount.
 The contingency fee may increase to a high of 40 percent 40% if the defendant answers the complaint.
 Then again the contingent fee may increase another 5 percent 5% if the case goes up on appeal.

-Florida sliding scale for attorney fees in personal injury and accidental death cases is geared to the amount of the recovery.
-These amounts are the maximum fees which may be charged without permission of the trial judge.
+Florida has a sliding scale for contingent fees in personal injury cases geared to the amount of the recovery made.
+These are the maximum fees that may be charged unless the court approves an increase amount.

-A lawyer who recovers a much larger recovery benefits his client as well as himself under a contingent fee.
-For example, if a lawyer charged a 40% contingent fee and recovers one million dollars from the defendant, his client's percentage share or 60% is $600,000 less the outstanding medical bills, insurance reimbursement (subrogation) and the advanced costs/expenses paid by the lawyer.
-The lawyer receives a fee of $400,000.00 and is reimbursed by the client for the money the lawyer paid out in advance for case costs/expenses.
+A lawyer who recovers a much larger amount of money benefits his client as well as himself in contingent fee cases.
+For example, if a lawyer charged a 40% contingent fee and recovers one million dollars from the defendant total, his client's percentage share or 60% is $600,000.
+The lawyer receives the agreed upon percentage of 40 percent or $400,000.00 right in this case.
+After expenses are reimbursed to the lawywer what's in the clients pocket becomes the net settlement.